rockiger/reactpress/README.txt

 To develop React apps your WordPress instance needs access to:

-* the PHP function `shell_exec` and `exec`,

-* and a POSIX compatible system ([Windows users can use WSL2](https://rockiger.com/en/windows-survival-guide-to-for-react-and-web-developers/ "Windows Survival Guide for React and Web Developers")).
+* POSIX compatible system, Windows support is experimental. ([Alternatively Windows users can use WSL2](https://rockiger.com/en/windows-survival-guide-to-for-react-and-web-developers/ "Windows Survival Guide for React and Web Developers"))

 === Development ===